flamingo1332/controller_mouse/README.md

 # About

-Python Script that converts controller inputs to mouse/keyboard inputs.
+Python project. converts controller inputs to mouse/keyboard inputs.
+(Windows Only)

 ## Features